VEZY/PlantGeom.jl/docs/src/build_and_simulate_3d_plants/reconstruct_from_mtg/amap_conventions_reference.md

 | Z translation | `ZZ`, `zz` | `0.0` |

 ### 3.2 AMAP Options (`default_amap_reconstruction_options()`)

+This table lists the option names, related aliases, and defaults used by the AMAP reconstruction controller.

+If you are just trying to reconstruct a plant, do not start here.
+Start from the simpler summary above and come back only when you need to understand a specific option in detail.

 | Option semantic | Default aliases / values |
 | --- | --- |